 The pattern was arrived at by trial and error in order to achieve the look of the bodice and skirts that are full enough (for comfort) but economical in terms of fabric.
-Using the pattern below I was able to make the dress out of a little over 2m of 130cm wide fabric.
+Using the pattern above I was able to make the dress out of a little over 2m of 130cm wide fabric.

 Please note that a pattern which worked for me is not necessarily a pattern that will work for everyone.
 Especially with the skirt cutting pattern – you should adapt it to your height, width, the width of your fabric and the sort of pleating you want.
 The whole pattern is conjecture on my part – don’t take it as gospel.

 Note the somewhat strangely shaped arm-scythe on the back bodice piece – I this worked better for me with the postural/shoulder alignment issues than a smooth scythe.
 But a smooth curve is likely to work better for most people.